brikis98/docker-osx-dev/README.md

 text editors, IDEs, and tools you're used to, they will be automatically synced to the `/src` folder in the Docker image.
-Moreover, file watchers should work normally in the Docker container for any framework that supports hot reload (e.g. Grunt, SBT, Jekyll) using inotify (instead of polling), so you should be able to use a "make a change and refresh the page" development model.
+Moreover, file watchers should work normally in the Docker container for any framework that supports hot reload (e.g. Grunt, SBT, Jekyll) without any need for polling, so you should be able to follow a "make a change and refresh the page" development model.

-If you are using [Docker Compose](https://docs.docker.com/compose/), docker-osx-dev will automatically use rsync to mount any folders marked as [volumes](https://docs.docker.com/compose/yml/#volumes) in `docker-compose.yml`.
+If you are using [Docker Compose](https://docs.docker.com/compose/), docker-osx-dev will automatically sync any folders marked as [volumes](https://docs.docker.com/compose/yml/#volumes) in `docker-compose.yml`.
 For example, let's say you had the following `docker-compose.yml` file: